Mishkan Yerushulayim

 Overview

-MISHKAN YERUSHULAYIM is a UK-registered charitable trust (established before 2005, charity number 1110347) that supports Jewish religious organizations through grant-making activities.
-With annual expenditure of approximately £748,886 (as of March 2024), the charity operates as a private trust making grants to organizations that provide religious education in accordance with traditional Judaism and institutions providing aid to Jewish people in need.
+MISHKAN YERUSHULAYIM is a UK-registered charitable trust (established before 2005, charity number 1110347) that supports Jewish religious organisations through grant-making activities.
+With annual expenditure of approximately £748,886 (as of March 2024), the charity operates as a private trust making grants to organisations that provide religious education in accordance with traditional Judaism and institutions providing aid to Jewish people in need.
 The charity is managed by three trustees who receive no remuneration.
-Unlike open grant-making organizations, MISHKAN YERUSHULAYIM does not operate a public application process; grants are awarded at the discretion of the trustees to pre-selected beneficiaries aligned with the charity's religious educational and philanthropic mission.
+Unlike open grant-making organisations, MISHKAN YERUSHULAYIM does not operate a public application process; grants are awarded at the discretion of the trustees to pre-selected beneficiaries aligned with the charity's religious educational and philanthropic mission.

 Funding Priorities